mhaugrud/msumcspy/_sources/Functions/Variablesandparametersarelocal.rst

    1. Comment out line 8 (type # in front of it) so there is not a runtime error.
 Then run

    2. In line 5, change 2 to 3.
-Then run
+Then run.
+The function is no longer squaring is it?

    3. On line 9, type a comment that explains why this function is bad.